yinyiqian1/XRPL-Standards/XLS-0074d-amm-clawback/README.md

 }
 ```

-- Upon execution, this transaction enables the issuer `rPdYxU9dNkbzC5Y2h4jLbVJ3rMRrk7WVRL` to claw back at most 1000 LPTokens from holder `rvYAfWj5gh67oV6fW32ZzP3Aw4Eubs59B` issued by AMM account `rp2MaZMQDpgAHwWbADaQMrmf4AD5JsPQUR`. `0348ACDAB7D138D5D2AAD95492FEB7ECD5D55CC1` is the hash of the LPTokens.
+- Upon execution, this transaction enables the issuer `rPdYxU9dNkbzC5Y2h4jLbVJ3rMRrk7WVRL` to claw back at most 1000 FOO from AMM account `rp2MaZMQDpgAHwWbADaQMrmf4AD5JsPQUR` owned by holder `rvYAfWj5gh67oV6fW32ZzP3Aw4Eubs59`.
 - The transaction will result in the withdrawal of two corresponding assets from the AMM account on the current proportion:
   - The asset issued by the `Account` will be returned to the issuer `Account`.
+So 1000 FOO will be returned to the issuer `rPdYxU9dNkbzC5Y2h4jLbVJ3rMRrk7WVRL`.
   - The other asset will be transferred back to the holder's wallet.
-  - If both assets are issued by `Account`, both of them will be returned to the issuer `Account`.
-  - If `Amount` is not given or its subfield `value` exceeds the holder's available balance, then all the LPTokens will be clawed back.
+  - If `Amount` is not given or its subfield `value` exceeds the holder's available balance, then all the holder's FOO will be clawed back from the AMM account.

+##### 2.2.2.3.
+Best practice if issuer issued both assets

+There is a very rare case that an issuer has issued both tokens in an AMM pool (e.g., FOO and BAR) and needs to claw back one token along with a proportional amount of the other.
+The following procedure should be followed:
+ - Freeze trustline for token FOO between issuer and holder.
+ - Freeze trustline for token BAR between issuer and holder.
+ - AMMClawback some amount of FOO.
+ - After some amount of FOO going back to the isser, and proportional amount of BAR going back to the holder's account, do a regular Clawback for the BAR token.
+ - Unfreeze trustlines if needed.